SAP-archive/teched2020-IIS360/exercises/ex5/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 5 - Adding a Custom Section

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 5.1 Sub Exercise 1 Description

 After completing these steps you will have created...